 extrapolated poem.
 In doing that, I find meanings intended by the poet and meanings intended for me.
 All part of experimenting

+with words.
+That particular play with words no longer interests me.
 You go to Bagel Bards every Saturday, like I do.
 You are our weekly scribe.
 Talk about your experience so far with this

+writing/publishing community.
 Being in the bagel bard community has afforded me the opportunity to meet, talk, and share experiences, both personal and

 creative experiences.
 I'm not too good at small talk, being the scribe, lets me sit back and listen while other converse.